mamurak/predictive-maint/docs/setup.md

 ## 1 - Download the OpenShift CLI

-Navigate to [OpenShift CLI Download Page](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html). (use the newest version - selectable on the top of the pagen)
+Navigate to [OpenShift CLI Download Page](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html). (use the newest version - selectable on the top of the page)

 Follow the instructions to download the ***oc*** client and add it to your system path.